adamboudjelthia/Call-of-duty-project-web/README.md

 ## Overview
 This is my first serious web project, created to practice **front-end development** using HTML and CSS.
-The website is a **fan-made, unofficial Call of Duty page**, designed to showcase game information, media, and interactive UI elements.
+The website is a **fan-made, unofficial Call of Duty page in Catalan**, designed to showcase game information, media, and interactive UI elements.

 The project demonstrates my ability to:
 - Build **responsive layouts** for all devices